gertjanklein/iris-export-builder/doc/configuration.md

 ## Section Local

-This section specifies where to create the export file, and what and where to log.
+This section specifies where to create the export file, what and where to log, and configures various miscellaneous settings.

 * **outfile**: the name of the output file to create.
 This is a string supporting a few replacements: